As a coach, you’re probably focused on finding clients so that you can grow your business.

 Coaching with integrity should entail doing what’s right for your clients.
 For instance, you shouldn’t automatically try to sell your clients on one of your high-end coaching packages just because you want to increase your revenue this month.

-Coaching with integrity instead means that you’ll guide your clients towards the type of support they need the most to succeed at this time in their life.
+Coaching with integrity instead means that you’ll guide your clients toward the type of support they need the most to succeed at this time in their life.

 And if that means you feel they’re not a right fit for you and your coaching style, then let them know.
-Not every client will be right for you.
+Not every client will be right for you, and you won’t need to dive deeper with everyone.

 Integrity in coaching relationships also means that you keep your word.
 Don’t promise something to a client if you’re not 100% certain you can fulfill that promise.